devsingh-code/Django-Youtube-Video-Library/README.md

 Website is deployed on heroku and is live at <a href="https://mountaindiaryfilms.herokuapp.com/">Django Youtube Video Library</a>

 There is option to Login, Signup, Create your video library , add videos to that library.
-CRUD operations available to add videos using AJAX, where either you can add video using youtube URL or directly dearch and add the video to library from the site.
+CRUD operations available to add videos using AJAX, where either you can add video using youtube URL or directly search and add the video to library from the site.

 # Landing Page